Gary-Ascuy/weh/README.txt

 	- Earth
 	- Water

-5.- Secondary Elements
+    Secondary Elements
 	- Hot (Air - Fire)
 	- Dry (Fire - Earth)
 	- Wet (Earth - Water)
 	- Cold (Water - Air)

-6.- Spirit Element
+    Spirit Element
-	- the main element but is gained
+	- the main element but is gained (God of game provide this according to determination in the battles)

-6.- Map
+7.- Map
 	- All elemental heroes need a home to live
 		- Fire = Volcano, Mountain
 		- Air = Cloud